Team-Kujira/docs/setting-up-cosmovisor.md

 ## Set up service

 Commands sent to Cosmovisor are sent to the underlying binary.
-For example, `cosmovisor version` is the same as typing `junod version`.
+For example, `cosmovisor version` is the same as typing `kujirad version`.

 Nevertheless, just as we would manage `kujirad` using a process manager, we would like to make sure Cosmovisor is automatically restarted if something happens, for example an error or reboot.